ShikoteiCoding/finexplore/src/trading/README.md

 ## Improvments
 - Compute equity and stock somewhere
+- Implement a full equity (enum ? class ?) instead of max long/short from the broker.
 - Convert Trade back to Array Class to compute visualization
-- Securing class attributes with property getters and setters
+- Make elements of class containers interact with container through partial methods (callbacks)

 ## Features
 - Dockerize for deployment